 The $8.64 state contribution is part of the CoBen allowance.
 When an employee is enrolled into the Premier Vision Plan, the $8.64 is still present in the allowance and $8.64 is still paid to VSP as the employer share of this plan.
-The balance or employee share for 2017 and 2018 (PC1 $8.84, PC2 $17.68, or PC3 $28.46) is reported as a separate miscellaneous deduction.
+The balance or employee share for 2018 (PC1 $8.84, PC2 $17.68, or PC3 $28.46) is reported as a separate miscellaneous deduction.
 Both deductions are itemized on the warrant stub to verify the deductions occurred and paid to VSP.

 The $8.64 state contribution is still paid for by the state for non-coben employees.
 When an employee is enrolled into the Premier Vision Plan, the $8.64 is still present as the employer contribution and $8.64 is still paid to VSP as the employer share of this plan.
-The balance or employee share for 2017 and 2018 (1 Party $8.84, 2 Party $17.68, or 3 Party $28.46) is reported as a separate miscellaneous deduction.
+The balance or employee share for 2018 (1 Party $8.84, 2 Party $17.68, or 3 Party $28.46) is reported as a separate miscellaneous deduction.
 Both deductions are itemized on the warrant stub to verify the deductions occurred and paid to VSP.

 The files linked from this page are PDFs and require

 Adobe Reader – get a free download.